r3card0/Python-Notes/Projects/Python_Basic_Course/dictionaries.md

   'Tim' = [10,70,43],
   }

-# Use a variable to assign code
+# Use a variable to assign result
 byKeyName = student_marks['Dick']
 print(byKeyName)
 ```